quality icon

 Average car insurance cost in California by age

-Let’s take a closer look at how much you might pay in California for a full coverage policy based on your age and gender.
+Here’s a breakdown of what you might pay for full coverage in California, based on age and gender.

 Average car insurance cost in California for young drivers

-For instance, 20-year-old male drivers in California pay an average of $5,120 per year for car insurance, while females of the same age pay $5,120.
+For instance, a 20-year-old male driver in California pays an average of $5,120 annually for car insurance, compared to $5,120 for a female driver of the same age.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers